 - oversee the procurement of goods and services by and for government agencies

 - develop and implement procurement policies

-- monitor compliance by government agencies with the requirements of the new Act (including NSW Procurement Board directions)
+- monitor compliance by government agencies with the requirements of the Act (including NSW Procurement Board directions and policies)

 - investigate and deal with complaints about the procurement activities of government agencies

 - develop appropriate procurement and business intelligence systems for use by government agencies